killerbotofthenewworld/DDR5-AI-memory-tuner/windows/README-windows.md

-# DDR5 AI Sandbox Simulator – Windows Installation
+# DDR5 AI Memory Tuner – Windows Installation

 This provides a real Windows installer (no mocks).

 What it does:

-- Installs to `%LOCALAPPDATA%\DDR5-AI-Sandbox-Simulator`
+- Installs to `%LOCALAPPDATA%\DDR5-AI-Memory-Tuner`
 - Creates a Python virtual environment and installs dependencies from `requirements.txt`
 - Adds Start Menu and Desktop shortcuts to launch the app
 - Registers an uninstaller entry (per-user) in Add/Remove Programs